Sv443-Network/UserUtils/README.md

     - [interceptEvent()](#interceptevent) - conditionally intercepts events registered by `addEventListener()` on any given EventTarget object
     - [interceptWindowEvent()](#interceptwindowevent) - conditionally intercepts events registered by `addEventListener()` on the window object
     - [isScrollable()](#isscrollable) - check if an element has a horizontal or vertical scroll bar
-    - [observeElementProperty()](#observeelementproperty) - observe changes to an element's property that can't be observed with MutationObserver
+    - [observeElementProp()](#observeelementprop) - observe changes to an element's property that can't be observed with MutationObserver
   - [**Math:**](#math)
     - [clamp()](#clamp) - constrain a number between a min and max value
     - [mapRange()](#maprange) - map a number from one range to the same spot in another range